Pollen Stain on Quartz Countertop: Causes, Solutions & Prevention

 Not only does it ruin the aesthetic of your kitchen or dining area, but it can also be a pain to clean up.
 But fear not, because, While it’s frustrating to deal with, the good news is that it’s possible to remove the stain with a few simple steps.

-In this blog post, we will explore the causes of pollen stains on quartz countertops, effective solutions to get rid of them, and preventative measures you can take to avoid them altogether.
+In this blog post, we will explore the causes of pollen stains on quartz countertops, effective solutions to get rid of pollen stains on quartz countertop, and preventative measures you can take to avoid them altogether.
+Let’s start with the best approach to remove pollen stains from your quarts countertop.

 Pollen stains develop on quartz countertops when they come in contact with chemical substances.
 Chemicals with a pH of less than seven are considered acidic.
 Hence, a reaction is initiated between the chemical and the resins of your countertop.
 Sometimes, this reaction could be immediate or could be an accumulated effect depending on the corrosiveness of the chemical substance.
 However, constant spillage will make the stain deeper and more pronounced.